 Even though some of my thumbnails got clicked on millions of times.
 I still just throw something out there quickly because to me the eye is honest.

 I appreciate the chance to teach you how to do this today.
-I trust if you found this helpful, you will join us and hit that subscribe button on Youtube and leave me any comments or feedback you’ve got.
+I trust that if you find this helpful, you will join us and hit the subscribe button on Youtube and leave me any comments or feedback you’ve got.

 You may also like to read this: How to Make Passive Income Online 2019